frissyn/dds/README.md

 # DDS: Discord Desktop Stickers

-Use Rainmeter to add display Discord emojis on your Windows Desktop!
-Comes with extensive customization options.
+Use Rainmeter to add and display Discord emojis on your Windows Desktop!
+Comes with simple customization options.